MIMICLab/METT519-RL/README.md

 ## Working Notes
 - GPU acceleration is optional; CPU-only execution is supported throughout Lecture 6 with smaller batch sizes.
-- Labs and graded assignments are not yet published for this term.
-- Follow the naming and testing conventions in `lectures/AGENTS.md` when updating materials.

 ## License
 Released under the MIT License.
 See `LICENSE` for details.